bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-08-newsletter.md

   safe.
 Subsequent to our writing the above, the author of the `OP_VAULT` proposal, James O'Beirne, replied favorably to Sanders's ideas.
-O'Beirne also had ideas for additional changes which we'll describe in a future newsletter.
+O'Beirne also had ideas for additional changes which we'll describe in a future newsletter. {% include functions/podcast-callout.md url="pod241 op_vault" %}

 - **New Optech Podcast:** the weekly Optech Audio Recap hosted on Twitter Spaces is now available as a podcast.
 Each episode will be available on all popular podcast platforms and on the Optech website as a transcript.
-For more details, including why we think this is a major step forward in Optech's mission to improve Bitcoin technical communication, please see our [blog post][podcast post].
+For more details, including why we think this is a major step forward in Optech's mission to improve Bitcoin technical communication, please see our [blog post][podcast post]. {% include functions/podcast-callout.md url="pod241 podcast" %}

 ## Bitcoin Core PR Review Club